tibotix/redis_entities/README.md

 ## How to install it?

-You can install RedisEntites from this Github repository with `python3 setup.py install`, or just install it directly from pypi with `pip3 install redis_entities`.
+You can install RedisEntites from this Github repository with `python3 setup.py install`, or just install it directly from pypi with `pip3 install redis-entities`.

 ## What is it?